lizmat/raku-all-modules/jkramer/p6-Text-Wrap/README.md

   * `:paragraph(rx/\n ** 2..*/)` takes a `Regex` object which is used find paragraphs in the source text in order to retain them in the result.
 The default is `\n ** 2..*` (two or more consecutive linebreaks).
 To discard any paragraphs from the source text, you can set this to `Regex:U`.

-tem
-===

-`:prefix('')` takes a string that's inserted in front of every line of the wrapped text.
+  * `:prefix('')` takes a string that's inserted in front of every line of the wrapped text.
 The length of the prefix string counts into the total line width, meaning it's subtracted from the given `:width`.

 AUTHOR
 ======